-Market value of all securities in the portfolio will be determined on a quarterly basis.
-These values will be obtained from a reputable and independent source and disclosed to the governing body quarterly in a written report.
+Market value of all securities in the portfolio will be calculateddetermined on a quarterly basis and disclosed to the governing body quarterly in a written report. s.
+Pricing information will come from Bloomberg, Intercontinental Exchange, Inc. (ICE) or any other These values will be obtained from a reputable and independent source deemed reliable by the Director of Finance.-and disclosed to the governing body quarterly in a written report.